Does Ivanka Trump Know What "Red Pill" Means? An Investigation

 Ivanka’s feelings on the current crisis — or on anything else, really — are harder to ascertain.
 We reached out to Ivanka’s office, as well as to a couple of journalists who have covered her extensively, asking what she may have meant by this tweet, and have gotten no response so far.

-But would Ivanka really be supporting the idea that this whole pandemic is a hoax?
+But would Ivanka really be supporting the idea that this whole pandemic is a hoax, like her brother Eric Trump recently did?
 We weren’t sure until we remembered a profile in The Atlantic written by Elaina Plott last year, in which Plott spies a book called Playa Fire about the Burning Man festival in Ivanka’s West Wing office.

 This coffee table book is where the explanation likely lies.
 Ivanka doesn’t fully understand what the red pill signifies in Musk’s tweet.
-It’s true that she hasn’t been consistent in her actions during the pandemic, having both encouraged her followers to stay home while also traveling in defiance of federal guidelines.
+It’s true that she hasn’t been consistent in her actions during the pandemic, encouraging her followers to stay home while also travelling in defiance of federal guidelines.
 But consistency isn’t the strong suit of any Trump — unless they’re trying to get close to someone they admire.
-And Ivanka really likes Musk.
-As does her father, who not only helped Musk reopen his factory, but also has compared the Tesla boss to Thomas Edison, calling him “one of our great geniuses.”
+And Ivanka apparently really likes Musk.
+As does her father, who not only sided with Musk on reopening his factory, but also compared the Tesla boss to Thomas Edison, calling him “one of our great geniuses.”

 Advertisement